AbdulRehman-git/IBM_AppliedDataScince_Capstone/README.md

 ## Exploration

-Our analysis delves into several critical aspects:
+This analysis delves into several critical aspects:

 + Investigating how factors such as payload mass, launch site, number of flights, and orbits influence the success of first-stage landings.
 + Charting the progression of successful landings over time.